 Tsum Valley Trek offers really traditional and remote trekking.
 It has been declared a non-violent conservation area and killing of animals is strictly prohibited.
 In Nepal, this is an absolute highlight, with strong, friendly, hospitable people, living Buddhist culture and untouched wildlife because of Buddhist prohibition on hunting.
 Tsum comes from the Tibetan word “Tsombo” which means vivid and we can agree that their unique culture has remained intact in this spectacular place.

-After crossing the Larky Pass 5160mtrs and entering Annapurna Region beyond Bimtang, the Manaslu Circuit Trek descents along the banks of the Dudh Khola, the milky river that spills into the Marsyangdi joining the Annapurna circuit trail at Dharapani.
+After crossing the Larky Pass 5160mtrs and entering Annapurna Region beyond Bimtang, the Manaslu Circuit Trek descents along the banks of the Dudh Khola, the milky river that spills into the Marsyangdi joining the Annapurna Circuit trail at Dharapani.
 It continues upstream to Manang, then crosses the Thorong La 5426mtrs to descend as far as Jomsom in the Kali Gandaki, from where it`s possible to catch a flight out to Pokhara.
-Other direction is to walk or drive down the valley through Bhulbule and Besisahar and drive back to Kathmandu.
+Another direction is to walk or drive down the valley through Bhulbule and Besisahar and drive back to Kathmandu.